Martin Mikovič

 Martin Mikovič (born 12 September 1990) is a Slovak professional footballer who plays for Spartak Trnava as a left back or winger.

 He has played over 300 games for Spartak in all competitions.

 Club career

 Spartak Trnava

 Mikovič is a product of the Spartak Trnava youth academy.
 In 2010, he was included in the first team squad.
-On 10 April 2010, he made his debut in the Corgoň Liga in a match against FK Senica (1:2), playing in the starting line-up.
+On 10 April 2010, he made his debut in the Corgoň Liga in a match against FK Senica (1–2), playing in the starting line-up.

-In the 2009–10 season, he reached the final of the Slovak Cup with his club, where they lost 0:6 to Slovan Bratislava.
+In the 2009–10 season, he reached the final of the Slovak Cup with his club, where they lost 6–0 to Slovan Bratislava.

-In the summer of 2012, he made his first appearance in European cups, when he played in a match against Sligo Rovers FC (3:1) in the 2012–13 UEFA Europa League qualifiers, in which he scored 2 goals.
+In the summer of 2012, he made his first appearance in European cups, when he played in a match against Sligo Rovers (3–1) in the 2012–13 UEFA Europa League qualifiers, in which he scored two goals.

 In February 2016, Mikovič was appointed team captain, a position he held for a year, until he expressed his desire to change clubs.
 In total, he played 155 league matches for Spartak Trnava, scoring 26 goals.